Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 ```
 Each entry should produce “SUCCESS: Specified value was saved.”

 This workaround is only needed on Windows VMD (i.e. not on Linux and Mac VMD).
 This issue will be addressed in upcoming VMD releases.
-As of writing this, the latest VMD is Versopm 1.9.4.
+As of writing this, the latest VMD is Version 1.9.4.

 If you follow the steps above and all goes well, you should see something like the figure below.
 The sphere resolution for the DNA and boundary beads have been set to 7.0, but if VMD is running slow on your computer you might benefit from setting them even lower (`Graphics > Representations`).
 In the VMD Main window, you can hit the right arrow to loop through the trajectory.
 See the DNA polymer replicate!